Co-authors: Christine Thelander and Olivia Fairhurst

 - Inconvenient: If you don’t speak the language, and Google Maps is not working for you, it can be tricky to find your nearest bank to cash a cheque.

-Finally, don’t forget to call your bank and make it aware of your travel plans.
+Finally, don’t forget to let your bank know about your travel plans.
 Sudden international activity using your debit or credit card could cause your account to be frozen, leaving you stranded.
 It’s a good idea to make sure you have multiple options if you’re travelling through multiple countries, just in case!